Frequently Asked Questions

-It is hard to find rentals that either don’t accept pit bull type dogs or don’t have a weight limit on the animal.
-While someone may be living in a rental location that does currently allow pit bull type dogs, when they go to move, too many times, we have been contacted to take the dog back at that time, as they cannot find a new rental that allows these dogs.
+It is hard to find rentals that either don’t accept pit bull terriers or don’t have a weight limit on the animal.
+While someone may be living in a rental location that does currently allow Pit Bull Terriers, when they go to move, too many times, we have been contacted to take the dog back at that time, as they cannot find a new rental that allows these dogs.
 Since we do not have a physical building and exist through our foster home network, we are not able to take a dog back on short notice.
 In our experience, before we put this policy into place, we found ourselves in this situation many times.
 We now error on the safe side to avoid this from happening in the future.

 Why so many questions?
 It’s not like I’m adopting a child…it’s just a dog.

 You are right, it is a dog and not a child.
 However it is a 10-15, sometimes 17 year commitment depending on the age of the dog at the time of adoption.
 This is a serious responsibility.
 You are responsible for the welfare of a living creature.
 This animal will need to be fed, walked, adequately housed and exercised, provided training and other mental stimulation for the next 10+ years.
-Thousands upon thousands of unwanted pets die in the shelters every year just because someone decided they no longer wanted their dog… because it sheds, it made a mess on the furniture, it got pregnant, the owners had a baby, they are moving, or they just simply don’t want a pet.
+Nine thousand pets die every day in our nation's shelters just because someone decided they no longer wanted their dog or cat… because it sheds, it made a mess on the furniture, it got pregnant, the owners had a baby, they are moving, or they just simply don’t want a pet.
 We want to make sure that our dogs NEVER end up in that situation, that a new home has thought it through and they are ready for that life change.
 We are not renting pets for a few months or a few years… we are hoping that these homes are permanent.
 Not to be harsh but we don’t want to see these dogs again (and we mean that in a good way!).
 We would love happy updates and photos, but we don’t want these dogs to cross our paths again as needy and homeless.
 That’s why we ask the questions.
 We aren’t assuming the worst and we aren’t trying to prove you are a bad owner—we just have to ask the questions to make sure you have thought through the whole process.